An extension of Deligne-Henniart's twisting formula and its applications: Appendix

 Since the middle term has order $m$, the left term must have order $1$, because $U_{K}^{1}$ is a pro-p-group and $gcd(m,p)=1$.
-Hence the right term is also of order $m$.
-So the outer terms of the sequence (\ref{eqn 4.21}) have both order $m$, hence the inner terms must have the same order $q_F-1=[U_F:U_{F}^{1}]$, and they are cyclic, because the groups $U_F/U_{F}^{1}$ and $U_K/U_{K}^{1}$ are both cyclic. \end{proof}
+Hence, the right term is also of the order $m$.
+Therefore, the outer terms of the sequence (\ref{eqn 4.21}) have both orders $m$, hence, the inner terms must have the same order $q_F-1=[U_F:U_{F}^{1}]$, and they are cyclic, because the groups $U_F/U_{F}^{1}$ and $U_K/U_{K}^{1}$ are both cyclic. \end{proof}

 {\bf {We now are in a position to choose $\chi_K=\chi_0$ as follows}}: \begin{enumerate} \item we take $\chi_0$ as a character of $K^\times/U_{K}^{1}I_{F}K^\times$, \item we take it on $U_{K}^{1}K_{F}^{\times}/U_{K}^{1}I_{F}K^\times$ as it is prescribed by the above Explicit Lemma \ref{Explicit Lemma}, in particular, $\chi_0$ restricted to that subgroup (which is cyclic of order $m$) will be faithful. \item we take it trivial on all primary components of the cyclic group $U_{K}/U_{K}^{1}I_{F}K^\times$ which are not $p_i$-primary, where $m=\prod_{i=1}^{n}p_i^{a_i}$. \item we take it trivial for a fixed prime element $\pi_K$. \end{enumerate}